 -

-Narrower seating limits “pile-on” movie nights
+Narrower seating limits pile-on movie nights

 -

-Fabric care still needs attention
+Fabric care still takes attention

 Pros and Cons